Neem & Tea Tree Body & Hair Shampoo

 Since this versatile Neem & Tea Tree bar works to help so many similar skin and scalp problems it has been specially formulated to be used as a therapeutic body and facial soap, and/or hair shampoo.

-As A Soap Bar
+As a Soap Bar

 The purpose of soap is to combine with oil and dirt on the body.
 The method you use to cleanse your skin is really personal preference.